-Statistics suggest that many buyers are over halfway through the buying decision before they engage with a sales team.
+Statistics suggest that many buyers are over halfway through the buying decision before they engage with a product specialists.

-This doesn’t mean the concept of the traditional sales team is outdated.
+This doesn’t mean the concept of the traditional product specialists is outdated.
 But it does mean that if you want to introduce your wholesale offerings to businesses, you need to calibrate your approach.

 Successful B2B ecommerce examples